hrokr/International-Maritime-Piracy/README.md

     - [ ] Regularize the 'victim' columns values  - ~~easy first pass would be to trust the data ruthlessly pare down the columns~~
     - [ ] Regularize the 'hostility' columns values - ~~easy first pass would be to trust the data ruthlessly pare down the columns but also add ones for military action and protestors~~

 While it's a quick start, I really don't think regex is really going to cut it for categories.
 I think a good NLP model *should* and one-shot models have shown good results.
 The collection has evolved over time from priracy to now including more threats to shipping.
-For example one the picture there are few in the Sea of Azov that are solely due to the Russia-Ukraine war.
+For example one the picture there are few in the Black Sea that are solely due to the Russia-Ukraine war.

  * Attempted Boarding – Close approach or hull-to-hull contact with report that boarding paraphernalia were employed or visible in the approaching boat.